marcwieland95/documentation/posttype.md

 <a name="the-arguments-method"></a>
 ### [The Arguments method](#the-arguments-method)

 The `arguments` method must always return an array of post type registration parameters.
-You can use all of the default [WordPress parameters](https://codex.wordpress.org/Function_Reference/register_post_type#Parameters), but there is also some "framework specific".
+You can use all of the default [WordPress parameters](https://codex.wordpress.org/Function_Reference/register_post_type#Parameters), but there are also some "framework specific".

 ```php
 public function arguments()